Last week I shared facts about the Top selling items on eBay. But these are not necessarily the best things to sell on eBay!

-This brings me to the first concept we always used when searching for the best items to sell on eBay –
+This brings me to the first concept we always used when searching for the best things to sell on eBay:

 My rule of thumb is a 3 digit price.
 I love selling items priced above $100, these items usually have enough margins to sustain a business.

 As I mentioned above – the cost of processing an order for a $1 Iphone cover is pretty much the same as processing a $150 Car GPS device.

 The margin is obviously much higher for the latter…

 As small sellers with limited logistics capabilities, this business model allowed us to concentrate on optimizing our listings and growing our sales rather than wasting most of our time on order processing and customer service.
 With large volume sales, you are forced to invest most of your time on logistics – just to sustain the flow of orders.

 There are automated research tools out there, but I always prefer the “rush” of discovering items live on eBay while conducting manual search.
 It always seemed like a more accurate, better connected way to do the research.

 People say that Warren Buffet’s secret is that he does no shortcuts, he reads through each and every annual report of the companies he buys shares of.
 Maybe there’s some wisdom to it 😉

 Use eBay’s Categories

 I manually go through eBay’s categories to look for ideas for items that might cost more than $100.